Motivic, logarithmic, and topological Milnor fibrations: Log constructions of the Milnor fibrations

 \subsection{Algebraic log-space and normal bundles}

-We explicit in this section how the algebraic log-space $\Mmlog$ can be described in terms of the normal bundles of the irreducible components of $D$.
+In what follows, we describe the algebraic log-space $\Mmlog$ in terms of the normal bundles of the irreducible components of $D$.
 This description will be useful in the proof of Theorem \ref{thm:logspaces} and in Section \ref{sec:bl}.
 Let $N_i$ be the normal bundle of $D_i$ in $M$.
 Recall that it is defined as a quotient bundle by the exact sequence

 Then the following lemma allows us to identify canonically $\Mmlogi\restrDi$ and $N_i^*$.

 \begin{lemma} Let $x\in D_i$.
 Then there is a canonical bijection